 A lot of people ask me why do I travel by myself? or if I feel lonely? or the most typical, am I scared about traveling alone?…

 There are many reasons why I travel on my own.
 I also travel with friends or family and sometimes I even bring my dog (although it’s been a while).
-But not everyone has the opportunity as I do or the ‘time’.
+But not everyone has the opportunity or the ‘time’.
 Most of my friends are working full-time or with kids.
 So it’s not as easier for them as it is for me.
 I work from wherever I have my laptop and even with my phone, it makes it easier.

 Of course, while traveling, friends from South Florida were making their own life, friends from Venezuela started to move to other countries (thanks to the political situation in my country -but great because I get to visit them 🙂 – ).
 It was even harder for them to travel with me.
 And I’m not gonna change a plan just because someone can’t make it.
 Unless they can make it another time…